rognit/GazGridOverview/README.md

 - To control **marker display**:
     - **Marker Showing Threshold**: Minimum length of marker segment group to display the marker.
 It's more a display parameter than a calculation parameter (default 5 km)

-**Information panel** with global statistics for the entire network based on current parameters
+**Information panel** with global statistics for the entire network based on current parameters:
+- **Green Network Length**: Sum of the lengths of the green segments of the exhaustive network
+- **Orange Network Length**: Sum of the lengths of the orange segments of the exhaustive network
+- **Red Network Length**: Sum of the lengths of the red segments of the exhaustive network
+- **Exhaustive Network Length**: Total length of the exhaustive network (No matter the color)
+- **Simplified Network Length**: Total length of the simplified network (No matter the color)

+**Theme switch** between light and dark mode

+**Search bar** to find a specific location

+**Right-click** on the map to get the coordinates

 ## Installation